Florence with Kids

 We love Italy.
 We’ve rented villas in Cortona and on Lake Como.
 We’ve hiked and cycled in the Dolomites.
 We had a family reunion in Rome, centered around my niece’s baptism at the Vatican.
 We’ve taken a cruise from Sicily to La Spezia.
 And we’ve visited Naples twice for the sole purpose of buying umbrellas (a story I’ll tell someday).
 But Florence is the city we keep returning to.

 I studied in Florence for a year in college, and I’ve returned virtually every year since then – sometimes several times a year.
 When Conde Nast Traveler had its 2012 Dream Trip contest and required essays on where people would go if they won the $25,000 grand prize, I wrote that I would take my kids to Florence.
 Even though I traveled to Florence every year, I didn’t want the first trip with my kids to be about my favorite things or my memories.
 They needed their own kid-centered trip (not organized by me) in order to hopefully fall in love with the city too.
 It worked.
 We won the $25,0000, we had an amazing trip to Florence, and it became one of my kids’ favorite places.
 Since that trip, in 2013, we’ve returned with the kids five times.
-I’ve also traveled back solo six times, and did a trip with my old college roommate once as well.
+I’ve also traveled back solo eight times, and did two trips with my old college roommate once as well.
 In short, we visit Florence often, and we’ve figured out how to do it right.

 Is this post “definitive” or “ultimate”?
 Nope.
 I don’t think anyone but a local, or someone who’s lived somewhere 10+ years, has the right to use those terms.
 But it includes our favorite activities and where we stay.
 There are elements of those in my other posts, but this is my first attempt to tie together all of my Florence thoughts in one place.
 Enjoy!
 And if you don’t love Florence, that’s fine.
 I’ve had great conversations with people who feel like the city hasn’t changed and modernized enough, and conversations with others who feel like it’s changed too much.
 But whatever you do, please don’t judge the city based on a half-day excursion from a cruise ship.
 You’ll only be seeing the main sites (hey kids, the Duomo), and when they’re the most crowded, and at the hottest time of day, and it will be miserable.
 And you’ll probably get crappy gelato too.
 Nope.
 Give the city at least a couple of days.
 Wake up early.
 Stay out late.
 Get lost.
 Take a private tour.
 Find the best artisanal gelato.
 Then at least you’ll have the experience to be able to judge the city.